JSTAT HOME mail JAPANESE

 For further information about the Alexander Technique and qualified lessons with teachers in Japan please contact an Alexander teacher listed above or JSTAT's office in Kyoto.

-Copyright(c) 2002-2010 JSTAT Japan Solidarity of Teachers of the Alexander Technique.
+Copyright(c) since 2002 JSTAT Japan Solidarity of Teachers of the Alexander Technique.
 All Rights Reserved